How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Introduction

+We then consider the application of the $CD^{\ast}$ to test error cross-sectional independence in the case of panel regression models with latent factors, discussed in \cite{pesaran2006estimation}.
+It is shown that the asymptotic properties of the $CD^{\ast}$ in the case of pure latent factor models also carry over to panel regression models with latent factors.
+We also investigate the application of the $CD^{\ast}$ to panel data models with serially correlated errors, and consider the method proposed by \cite{baltagi2016testing} as well as using an autoregressive distributed lag (ARDL) representation which transforms the model with serially correlated errors to one without error serial correlation.

-The finite sample performance of the $CD^{\ast}$ test is investigated by Monte Carlo simulations.
-It is found that $CD^{\ast}$ test avoids the over-rejection problem under the null and diverges fast under spatial alternatives, and has desirable small sample properties regardless of whether the errors are Gaussian or not, under different combinations of $n$ and $T$.
-Although computation of $CD^{\ast}$ requires estimation of factors and their loadings, the simulation results suggest that prior information of the number of latent factors is unnecessary so long as the number of estimated (selected) factors is no less than the true number.
-It is also shown that as compared to JR's $CD_{W^{+}}$ test, the proposed bias-corrected CD test is better in controlling the size of the test and has much better power properties against spatial (or network) alternatives.
+The finite sample performance of the CD$^{\text{*}}$ test is investigated by Monte Carlo simulations in the case of pure latent factor models, panel regression models with latent factors with and without error serial correlation.
+It is found that the CD$^{\text{*}}$ test avoids the over-rejection problem under the null and has power against spatial and network alternatives, and has desirable small sample properties regardless of whether the errors are Gaussian or not, under different combinations of $n$ and $T$.
+We also find that both adjustments for dealing with error serial correlation considered in the paper give desirable small sample properties.
+Finally, as compared to JR's CD$_{W^{+}}$ test, the proposed bias-corrected CD test is better in controlling the size of the test and has much better power properties against spatial or network alternatives.

-The use of $CD^{\ast}$ is illustrated by two empirical applications studied in literature.
-In the first application, we examine modeling real house price changes in the U.S. Because it is evident that real house price changes are driven by macroeconomic trends which can be modeled by latent factors, it is necessary to filter out these factors before testing for spillover effect.
-By applying $CD^{\ast}$ to real house price changes in the U.S. we are able to show significant existence of weak cross-sectional dependence in addition to latent factors.
-In the second application, we consider modeling R$\&$D investment in industries.
-Because there is knowledge spillover between industries as well as other cross-sectional dependencies, modeling R$\&$D investment needs to include latent factors and researchers usually apply the CCE approaches proposed by \cite{pesaran2006estimation} to estimate coefficients.
-With $CD^{\ast}$, we find that the evidence of cross-sectional dependence in the CCE residuals of modeling R$\&$D investment is weak when the number of selected principal components (PCs) is sufficiently large.
+The use of the CD$^{\text{*}}$ test is illustrated by an empirical application in modeling real house price changes in the U.S. Because it is evident that real house price changes are driven by macroeconomic trends which can be modeled by latent factors, it is necessary to filter out these factors before testing for spillover effect.
+By applying the CD$^{\text{*}}$ test to real house price changes in the U.S. we are able to show significant existence of weak cross-sectional dependence in addition to latent factors.